Lunar Gala 2018: FEROX

 I also helped the PR team to format a proposal that would be sent to different organizations in the Pittsburgh area.
-I also independently drafted proposals around campus for funding of the Creative Team.
+Our most notable sponsor was Red Bull.
+I also independently drafted proposals around campus for funding of the Creative Team specifically.

 Planning the Year's Deliverables and Timeline

 This year, we spent a lot of extra time strategizing what our Print, Motion, Web deliverables would be.
 I also considered how much bandwidth I thought each team would have so that I could assign them the right amount of work to be doing at one given time.

 Additionally, throughout the year, I would release the deliverables in three different phases that I determined, so that it wouldn't feel like too much work when it was announced.